balderdashy/sails-docs/assets.md

 // TEMPLATES END
 ```

 If you did not create an application with the `--linker` option.
-You will need to create the following file structure
+You will need to create the following file structure and also add the special flags metioned above into the desired views
 ```
 assets/
   linker/